Everything from tips to help, to common mistakes to avoid. When it comes to delay sprays, we've got you covered!

 The formula allows the active ingredient to get beneath the skin's surface to affect those sensitive nerves instead of hanging around on the surface of your skin.

-Erring on the side of caution if your partner is pregnant is best.
+If your partner is pregnant, erring on the side of caution is always the best.

 Since products like lidocaine or benzocaine have not been established to be safe to use during pregnancy, you may not want to take any risks.